atlisg/TSAM_PA3/src/README.md

 | PRIVATE MSG| "17:Atli:Ægir:Hæm\r\n"  | Atli sends "Hæm" to Ægir                            |
 | LISTOFROOMS| "13:{Lobby}:{Room1}\r\n"| Client gets list of rooms                           |

+### Last words

+Unfortunately we were unable to implement our client to handle our protocol messages, instead it just prints out the reply from the server.
+Another fault of ours is that passwords are stored in unsalted, unhashed plaintext in the server.
+Also, we hardly gave any attention to memory management.
+Sorry.